acculess/wpt/README.md

 The usual operating frequencies are around 100 kHz, although more recently ISM bands in the 6–27 MHz range have also been used.

+High-Power Directive Beaming

+To achieve the high power necessary for high-power directive beaming transmitters, two approaches have been considered: solid-state combining in an active phased array and magnetrons.
+There are many works on solid-state phased array, and specifically spatial combining arrays.
+The beamforming is very relevant for this application, and for even higher power levels, magnetron phased-array spatial power combinig

+## Rectifiers for High Power at Microwave Frequencies At higher power levels (directive beaming), Schottky diodes can break down, and some researchers demonstrated approaches to distribute the power between multiple diodes.
+In 100W at 2.45 GHz

 ## Use case: